 Revolutionize Your Manufacturing with Surface Quality Inspection Technology.

 Awareness of all types of contamination is critical to mitigating adhesion failure.
 They all need to be identified, monitored, and controlled.
 The methods of identifying, monitoring, and controlling this contamination need to be non-destructive so that more needless scrap isn’t created.
-And lastly, every step of the adhesion process needs to be optimized so that the surfaces are consistent and totally ready for the adhesion application.
+Lastly, every step of the adhesion process needs to be optimized so that the surfaces are consistent and totally ready for the adhesion application.